23. Identity of illness and capitalism

-The need for "leisure time", "private life" must be regarded as nothing but an institutionalized and channelled reaction to the illness producing conditions, for example, of the working sphere, and the "satisfaction" of this need must be regarded as the corruption of the need for liberation, a corruption done through the options of "freedom", offered by the leisure-and-hobby-industry, in the soccer grounds, in front of the television screen, in hobby-corners, in rabbit hutches and pet kennels or on Mallorca.
+The need for "leisure time", "private life" must be regarded as nothing but an institutionalized and channelled reaction to the illness producing conditions, for example, of the working sphere, and the "satisfaction" of this need must be regarded as the corruption of the need for liberation, a corruption done by the options of "freedom", offered by the leisure-and-hobby-industry, in the soccer grounds, in front of the television screen, in hobby-corners, in rabbit hutches and pet kennels or on Mallorca.
 The need for liberation, mutilated in any case and crippled also by the consciousness-industry, which works under the command of capitalism, this need for the collective production of freedom is thus deviated and turned into the need of consumption of freedom as a commodity, good for the capitalist system’s need to earn profits.
-This so-called freedom, demoted to a commodity, from which follows some kind of relative contentment on the side of the consumers, also the fraud of health and healing in the medicine – law and order – is transformed permanently into a value by capitalism in continued and intensified exploitation in the field of labour.
+This so-called freedom, demoted to a commodity, from which follows some kind of relative contentment on the side of the consumers, also the fraud of health and healing in the medicine – law and order – is transformed permanently into a value by capitalism in continued and intensified exploitation at the place of work.

-In the objective view the life existence and the function of the physician are based on the illness of the patients.
-If illness is recognized as a prerequisite and result of the capitalist production process, any progressive activity of the physician can only consist in working towards the abolition of the physician's functions, which are capital-centered and, therefore, objectively hostile towards illness and the patients.
+In the objective view, the material livelihood and the function of the physician are based on the illness of the patients.
+If illness is recognized as a prerequisite and result of the capitalist production process, any progressive activity of the physician can only consist in working towards the abolition of the physician's functions, which are capital-centred and, therefore, objectively hostile towards illness and the patients.
 That means that the physician must achieve a change of the whole society, but not – as it is misunderstood and practiced in a crippled form – that he has to take care of producing some "health" in the patients, because in doing so, he ensures nothing but a temporary disappearance of the single patient’s wish for "treatment".
 The progressive turn of his function can only be put in practice if the physician works together with the patients based on solidarity.
 Most important in practising this turning-point is to socialize all medical functions.
-In concrete terms, this means that the doctor’s special knowledge and experience needs to be socialized which, however, is quite another thing than passing on that knowledge and experience according to the usual patterns of education and training which are authoritarian ones.
-Therefore, it is a basic necessity that both the patient and the doctor as being a part of the society become aware of their being simply objects, and that this is the basis on which this socializing process starts working, determined by this one condition that there exists this common cause of their both being objects.
+In concrete terms, this means that the doctor’s special knowledge and experience needs to be socialized, which, however, is quite another thing than passing on that knowledge and experience according to the usual patterns of education and training which are authoritarian ones.
+Therefore, it is a basic necessity that both the patient and the doctor as being a part of the society become aware of their simply being objects, and that this is the basis on which this socializing process starts working, determined by this one condition that there is the common cause of their both being objects.
 This learning process between physician and patient proceeds by interaction and collectively and can only take place on the basis of cooperation and the complete involvement of the physician in the patients' collective.

 Either the physician places his functions in the service of the needs of the patients (abolition of the private ownership (private property) of medical skill as a means of production) or he submits – for his "personal" material and class-related advantage – to the dictatorship of the capitalist production with its laws of nature, but then he works inevitably and objectively against the life interests of the patients, being their enemy.
-Every "as well as" in the ruling system always works at the expense of the ill people.
+Every "as well as" in the ruling system always is at the expense of the ill people.

-From the very beginning, the rector of the University of Heidelberg, Professor Rendtorff (a theologian and a member of the Socialist Democratic Party!), in his capacity as a highly specialized functionary in the capital-orientated university had been enabled by ourselves to acknowledge the functions of his office within the hierarchically constituted wheelworks of the ruling system (just like his later enemy, the scientific assistant and psychiatrist Dr. Huber, then the so-called SPK-leader, had acknowledged those functions in his daily work and office some 8 years at the same university in his capacity as a physician at the Faculty of Medicine on the one hand, and as a seminarist at the Faculty of Philosophy on the other hand).
-Prior to the dismissal without notice of Dr. Huber by the university, the patients had made numerous attempts to speak to the rector of the university as the decision-making instance about the situation of the patients in connection with the problems and difficulties which immediately were menacing them, but all their attempts were in vain, because in the opinion of the rector the dismissal without notice of Dr. Huber was none of their (the patients’) concern (!!).
+From the very beginning, the Rector of the University of Heidelberg, Professor Rendtorff (a theologian and a member of the Socialist Democratic Party), in his capacity as a highly specialized functionary in the capital-orientated university had been enabled by ourselves to acknowledge the functions of his office within the hierarchically constituted wheelwork of the ruling system (just like his later enemy, the scientific assistant and psychiatrist Dr. Huber, the then so-called SPK-leader, had acknowledged those functions in his daily work and office some 8 years at the same university in his capacity as a physician at the Faculty of Medicine on the one hand, and as a seminarist at the Faculty of Philosophy on the other hand).
+Prior to the dismissal without notice of Dr. Huber by the University, the patients had made numerous attempts to speak to the Rector of the University as the decision-making instance about the situation of the patients in connection with the problems and difficulties which immediately were menacing them, but all their attempts were in vain, because in the opinion of the Rector the dismissal without notice of Dr. Huber was none of their (the patients’) concern (!!).
 But while refusing the discussion with the patients and being unable to even give a written reply to their letters, he was nevertheless able to sign the documents for dismissal and the restraining order that banned Dr. Huber from entering the clinic.
-When the patients, who after the forced dismissal of their physician were cut off from the help they were accustomed to, assembled in order to defend themselves and their needs by the only means they had at their disposal, that is their collective hunger strike, the chief of the university was only willing to make a minimum number of concessions, which were completely insufficient and which he later on denied to fulfil one after the other.
+When the patients, who after the forced dismissal of their physician were cut off from the help they were accustomed to, assembled in order to defend themselves and their needs by the only means they had at their disposal, that is their collective hunger strike, the chief of the University was only willing to make a minimum number of concessions, which were completely insufficient and which he later on denied to fulfil one after the other.

-The wire-pullers of the Faculty of Medicine, in their attempt to conceal the real needs of the patients and the failure of not only any medical care and therapies at the university by means of ostensibly-formalistic personal debates in public, a harmful behaviour to the detriment of the patients, thus were actively supported by the chief of the university*.
-In view of the arguments brought forward by the patients towards the chief of the university, one can certify him at best to be a case of self-inflicted immaturity.
+The wire-pullers of the Faculty of Medicine, in their attempt to conceal the real needs of the patients and the failure not only of any medical care and therapies at the University by means of ostensibly-formalistic personal debates in public, a harmful behaviour to the detriment of the patients, thus were actively supported by the chief of the University*.
+In view of the arguments brought forward by the patients towards the chief of the University, one can certify him at best to be a case of self-inflicted immaturity.

 *In the meantime, the Hubers sold what they could sell from the products of their work, and they also took out loans to help the poor in the SPK who would otherwise have had nothing to eat.
 Later, in prison, this resulted in further difficulties, threats of punishment and punitive measures, especially against Mrs Dr. Huber.
 In iatro-capitalism, even the good and virtue are easily perverted into their opposite, so perversion is not a question of morality, but belongs from the outset to the system, namely to the iatro-capitalist system.